What advice would I give to brides?

 What geographical area do we cover?

-What types of customers do you work with?
+What types of events do you plan?

 We do weddings, office parties and retreats, corporate events, community events, birthdays, anniversaries, retirement parties, baby reveals, graduations, vowel renewals, holiday parties, charity events, even funerals.
 If it's a party, celebration, or life event, we can plan it!
 Celebrate the moments of your life with us!